/NODEFAULTLIB (Ignore Libraries)

 A library that you want the linker to ignore when it resolves external references.

 The /NODEFAULTLIB option tells the linker to remove one or more default libraries from the list of libraries it searches when resolving external references.

-To create an .obj file that does not contain references to default libraries, use /Zl (Omit Default Library Name).
+To create an .obj file that contains no references to default libraries, use /Zl (Omit Default Library Name).

 /NODEFAULTLIB:library overrides /DEFAULTLIB:library when the same library name is specified in both.

-If you use /NODEFAULTLIB, for example, to build your program without the C run-time library, you may have to also use /ENTRY to specify the entry point (function) in your program.
+If you use /NODEFAULTLIB to build your program without the C run-time library, you may have to also use /ENTRY to specify the entry-point function in your program.
 For more information, see CRT Library Features.

 To set this linker option in the Visual Studio development environment

-Select the Ignore All Default Libraries property or specify a list of the libraries you want to ignore in the Ignore Specific Library property.
-The Command Line property page will show the effect of the changes you make to these properties.
+Select the Ignore All Default Libraries property.
+Or, specify a semicolon-separated list of the libraries you want to ignore in the Ignore Specific Default Libraries property.
+The Command Line property page shows the effect of the changes you make to these properties.

 To set this linker option programmatically